dnswl/eop/README.md

 ## Contribution

-* Changes of the IPs are documented at https://technet.microsoft.com/en-us/library/dn163581.aspx
+* Changes are documented at https://technet.microsoft.com/en-us/library/dn163581.aspx
 * Pull requests must reflect only changes documented there, any other changes are not permitted

 ## See also